-- 26.1 Initial scrutineering of the car will take place at the times indicated in the appropriate Appendix. - Race numbers and any official advertising must be on the car for inspection during scrutineering and competitors must therefore comply with the requirements of Article 47. - 26.3 No car may take part in the Competition until it has been passed by the scrutineers. - 26.4 The scrutineers may: - a) Check the eligibility of a car or of a competitor at any time during the Event. - b) Require a car to be dismantled by the competitor to make sure that the conditions of eligibility or conformity are fully satisfied. - c) Require a competitor to pay the reasonable expenses which exercise of the powers mentioned in this Article may entail. - d) Require a competitor to supply them with such parts or samples as they may deem necessary. - Any car which, after being passed by the scrutineers, is dismantled or modified in a way that might affect its safety or call into question its eligibility, or which is involved in an accident with similar consequences, must be re-presented for scrutineering approval. - 26.6 The Race Director or Clerk of the Course may require that any car involved in an accident be stopped and checked. - After each race and qualifying practice session some classified cars will be selected and must undergo scrutineering.
-All other cars will be held under Parc Fermé conditions in the teams' designated garage area until further notice.
+- 26.1 Initial scrutineering of the car will take place at the times indicated in the appropriate Appendix. - 26.2 It is the responsibility of the competitor to present the engine ready to be sealed in accordance with article 30.3.a.iii hereunder. - 26.3 During scrutineering, competitors must produce all items of clothing including helmets and head retaining device intended to be used.
+All items must comply with Appendix L Chapter III. - Race numbers and any official advertising must be on the car for inspection during scrutineering and competitors must therefore comply with the requirements of Article 47. - 26.5 No car may take part in the Competition until it has been passed by the scrutineers. - 26.6 The scrutineers may: - a) Check the eligibility of a car or of a competitor at any time during the Event. - b) Require a car to be dismantled by the competitor to make sure that the conditions of eligibility or conformity are fully satisfied.

-- 26.8 Checks and scrutineering shall be carried out by duly appointed officials who shall be responsible for the operation of the Parc Fermé and who alone are authorised to give instructions to the competitors. - 26.9 The Stewards will publish the findings of the scrutineers each time cars are checked during the Event.
-These results will not include any specific figure except when a car is found to be in breach of the Technical Regulations. - 26.10 All competitors must declare the use of radios and their frequencies to the Organisers and seek the necessary permissions and permits prior to their use.
+- c) Require a competitor to pay the reasonable expenses which exercise of the powers mentioned in this Article may entail. - d) Require a competitor to supply them with such parts or samples as they may deem necessary. - Any car which, after being passed by the scrutineers, is dismantled or modified in a way that might affect its safety or call into question its eligibility, or which is involved in an accident with similar consequences, must be re-presented for scrutineering approval. - 26.8 The Race Director or Clerk of the Course may require that any car involved in an accident be stopped and checked. - 26.9 After each race and qualifying practice session some classified cars will be selected and must undergo scrutineering.
+All other cars will be held under Parc Fermé conditions in the teams' designated garage area until further notice. - 26.10 Checks and scrutineering shall be carried out by duly appointed officials who shall be responsible for the operation of the Parc Fermé and who alone are authorised to give instructions to the competitors. - 26.11 The Stewards will publish the findings of the scrutineers each time cars are checked during the Event.
+These results will not include any specific figure except when a car is found to be in breach of the Technical Regulations. - All competitors must declare the use of radios and their frequencies to the Organisers and seek the necessary permissions and permits prior to their use.
 Any infringements may result in the confiscation of such equipment for the duration of the Event.